cacilhas/kodumaro/_source/posts/2022-02-23-either-issue.md

 stacktrace was carried along, but even so it used to be hard to debug.

-The core team and I weren’t enough to review every
-<abbr title="Pull Request">PR</abbr> with the required attention, worse ’cause it’s a
-very subtle and hard-to-catch issue.
+The core team and I weren’t enough to review every ^^abbr(title="Pull Request") PR ^^ with the required attention, worse ’cause it’s a very subtle and hard-to-catch issue.

 After a while, I had to spend a long time cleaning the code: removing the `Either` from returns, and catching errors.
 It was necessary, but awful for the